-Rickles enjoyed another coming-out moment in 1967 with his hilarious guest spot on The Dean Martin Show, immediately earning an invitation to return.
+Rickles enjoyed another career highlight in 1967 with his hilarious guest spot on The Dean Martin Show, immediately earning an invitation to return.
 He released his first comedy album, Hello, Dummy!, in 1968, and followed with Don Rickles Speaks in 1969.

 Along with his appearances on programs like Gilligan’s Island and Get Smart, Rickles landed a major role in the military comedy Kelly’s Heroes (1970).
 His attempt to headline The Don Rickles Show in 1972 was short lived, but he enjoyed some success from 1976 to 1978 as star of the off-color sitcom C.P.O.
 Sharkey.
 He also frequently joined the proceedings of The Dean Martin Celebrity Roast, which provided a perfect showcase for his endearingly biting humor.

 By 1980, Rickles's name recognition was such that he was invited to perform at a fundraiser before British royalty at Grosvenor House in London.
 True to form, he launched several barbs at guest of honor Princess Margaret, who reportedly enjoyed the razzing.
 Five years later, Rickles again was tapped to perform before an important audience, this time to needle newly reelected President Ronald Reagan at his second inaugural ball.

 Later Years and Personal